queen-raae/demo-data-functions/README.md

 Check out the [deployed demo](https://demodatafunctions.gatsbyjs.io/), or take it for a spin using [CodeSandbox](https://codesandbox.io/s/demo-data-functions-e9gtq).

-## Enjoy this demo?

-Learn how develop and deploy your first serverless functions pushing/pulling data to a third party service in my [upcoming bootcamp](https://queen.raae.codes/gatsby-bootcamps/first-function/?utm_source=demo&utm_campaign=demo-data-functions), or sign up for emails [from yours truly](https://queen.raae.codes/emails/?utm_source=demo&utm_campaign=demo-data-functions) to get the most out of Gatsby!
+&nbsp;

-<cite>— Queen Raae 👑</cite>
+## A message or two from Queen Raae 👑

+### 1-on-1 Emergency Gatsby Call

+Are you stuck on a reef in the sharky waters around the Gatsby islands?
+Check out [1-on-1 Emergency Gatsby Call](https://queen.raae.codes/gatsby-emergency/?utm_source=readme&utm_campaign=demo-data-functions) with Queen Raae to get friendly advice you can put into action immediately from a seasoned Gatsby developer.

+### Stay updated and get the most out of Gatsby

+Learn how to get the most out of Gatsby and **stay updated** on the plugin by [subscribing](https://queen.raae.codes/emails/?utm_source=readme&utm_campaign=demo-data-functions) to daily emails from Queen Raae and Cap'n Ola.

 &nbsp;